 Something else to try is a 5-HTP supplement, which is a precursor to serotonin.
 Serotonin controls most brain functions and can control sleep patterns because it is an intermediary product in the production of melatonin (4).

-Drop of Lavender oil on your pillow.
+- Use a drop of Lavender oil on your pillow.